ibm-cloud-docs/hs-crypto/FAQs-security.md

 - EP11 is a stateless protocol, whereas PKCS #11 is stateful.
 The stateless design of EP11 allows for the use of external keystores as well as scaling to multiple backends.
 - EP11 over gRPC (GREP11) defines a network protocol that can be directly used in cloud applications.

+For more information, see [Comparing the PKCS #11 API with the GREP11 API](/docs/hs-crypto?topic=hs-crypto-introduce-cloud-hsm#compare-grep11-pkcs11).

 ## What EP11 mechanisms are supported by the GREP11 functions?
 {: #faq-EP11-mechanisms}
 {: faq}

 Mechanisms can vary depending on the level of firmware in the IBM 4768 crypto card (also referred to as Crypto Express 6S).
 For mechanisms that are currently supported, see [Supported mechanisms](/docs/hs-crypto?topic=hs-crypto-grep11-api-ref#grep11-mechanism-list).

-For more information on the EP11 mechanisms, see the [Enterprise PKCS #11 (EP11) Library structure guide](https://www.ibm.com/common/ssi/cgi-bin/ssialias?htmlfid=15022415USEN&dd=yes&){: external}.
+For more information on the EP11 mechanisms, see the [Enterprise PKCS #11 (EP11) Library structure guide](http://public.dhe.ibm.com/security/cryptocards/pciecc4/EP11/docs/ep11-structure.pdf){: external}.

 ## What compliance standards does {{site.data.keyword.hscrypto}} meet?
 {: #faq-compliance-standards}